-We reported in refs.
-[4, 5] that the fine structure in the inferred background signal for the three pressure values for which raw data were reported in ref.
-[1] was very similar to the fine structure in the raw data.
+We had already reported in refs.
+[3, 4] that the fine structure in the inferred background signal for three pressure values was very similar to the fine structure in the raw data.
 We find that this is also the case for the additional data reported in ref.
-[3].
+[2].
 We show the comparison for all the pressure values in Fig. 6.
 In contrast to refs.
-[4, 5] we use here the numerical values for data reported in ref.
-[3], while in refs.
-[4, 5] we used the values obtained from analysis of the published vector graphic images since the numerical values had not been yet reported by the authors.
+[3, 4] we use here the numerical values for data reported in ref.
+[2], while in refs.
+[3, 4] we used the values obtained from analysis of the published vector graphic images since the numerical values had not been yet reported by the authors.

 For the case of 138 GPa we only show one background signal curve because unlike the other cases the slope changes substantially below the jump.
 This is also the only case for which a background signal is also provided in ref.
-[3], albeit only graphically, in the upper panel of their Fig. 7.
+[2], albeit only graphically, in the upper panel of their Fig. 7.
 The background signal shown there closely matches the background signal shown in Fig. 6 upper left panel that we obtained from Eq.
 (2).

 It can be seen in Fig. 6 that the fine structure in all the red curves (background signal) closely tracks the fine structure in the black curves (raw data).
 This is not understandable if the background signal originated in a different independent measurement at a different pressure, as claimed in ref.
-[2].
+[1].

 IV.
 COMPARISON OF SUSCEPTIBILITY INCREMENTS IN RAW DATA AND IN DATA where χ_i is either the data or the raw data for point i.
 In the tables given in ref.
-[3] the data and raw data are all given for the same list of temperature values, which facilitates comparison.
+[2] the data and raw data are all given for the same list of temperature values, which facilitates comparison.
 Fig. 7 shows comparison of the susceptibility increments for raw data and data for the six pressure values.